AndersDeath/diary2/000-current.md

 # 05 November - Sunday - Yerevan - 402 day of immigration

 The main thing for today is that I decided to stop the run for commit numbers to github.
 I realized recently that I make about 50 commits daily with no sense.
 Simply I do a lot of absolute weird things for no reason.
 So, I want to keep solid streak in gh but I don't want to have thousands commits yearly.
 It's just stupid.
 In general this day was nice.
 We went for a walk with Ksusha for some long period of time and visited a couple of nice places.
+She feels good besides the ear still pains.